dievus/Paramotor-Pilot-Logbook/README.md

 Pilots can export their logbooks by clicking File -> Save Flight Log.

 ### Undoing an Entry
-If you find that you made a mistake, you can click Edit -> Remove Latest Entry
+If you find that you made a mistake, you can click Edit -> Remove Latest Entry, or by selecting a record(s) in the table and clicking the "Delete Record" button.

 ## Coming Soon